RadioSystems/RadioSystems.BootstrapElements/README.md

 ## Modal
 A modal is a dismissable popover window that will be displayed on page load.

-In order to add a modal to a page, drag a **Modal** item from the right hand menu under the *Blue* sub-section.
+In order to add a modal to a page, drag a **Modal** item from the right hand menu under the *Boostrap* sub-section.
 Then fill in the desired parameters.

 There are three modal types to select from, **Info**, **Warning**, and **Alert**.
 These types dictate that color of the modal header background.
 Info is standard *blue*, warning is *yellow*, and alert is *red*